Jessie Chandler: Career

+Chandler writes Mystery fiction and caper crime fiction.
+Her work has been compared to that of other lesbian authors such as Elizabeth Sims, Ann McMan, and Joan Opyr.

-A Mystery Lovers Bookstore review called the first novel a "winner" and "a delightful romp."
-Lavender (magazine) said: "Coffee, romance, murder, and dog all make for Minnesota nice-nice."
-In a pre-pub review, Library Journal listed the new book as "Truly Wacky," and Ellen Hart said: "Bingo Barge Murder is a solid first entry in the Shay O'Hanlon mystery series.
+A Mystery Lovers Bookstore review called her first novel a "winner" and "a delightful romp."
+Lavender magazine said: "Coffee, romance, murder, and dog all make for Minnesota nice-nice."
+In a pre-publication review, Library Journal listed the new book as "Truly Wacky," and Ellen Hart said: "Bingo Barge Murder is a solid first entry in the Shay O'Hanlon mystery series.
 Chandler writes with a wonderful sense of place, plenty of humor, and a crisp pace.
 The best part for me were the characters, which were so richly drawn that they felt like instant friends.
 This is a great read from the very first page!"

+Chandler is a mentor and coach to new and aspiring writers, including through her work at The Golden Crown Literary Society, where she has judged the literary awards, served on conference panels, and provided T-shirts for the yearly conference.
+She is also a member of Sisters in Crime and Mystery Writers of America, for which she critiques unpublished authors.
+From 2021-2022, she served on the board of Mystery Writers of America.